careful with online course images

 You can’t just search for images on the internet and use them.
 There are a variety of laws that protect photos and images on the internet.

 Companies use robots to scan for unlicensed images.
-And once they find an unlicensed image that belongs to them, they will send you a bill and even a scary legal cease and desist order to immediately remove their assets.
+Once they find an unlicensed image that belongs to them, they will send you a bill and even a scary legal cease and desist order to immediately remove their assets.

 Oh, and don’t think they can’t detect their original image because you cropped the image, added some text, changed a few colors, or ran the image through a filter – because they can…